nodejs/node/COLLABORATOR_GUIDE.md

 PR must be put onto the TSC meeting agenda.
 If multiple TSC members approve (`LGTM`) the PR and no Collaborators oppose the PR, it can be landed.
-Where there is disagreement among TSC members or objections from one or more Collaborators, `semver-major` pull requests should be put on the TSC meeting agenda.
+Where there is disagreement among TSC members or objections from one or more Collaborators, `semver-major` pull requests must be tagged `tsc-review`.

 All bugfixes require a test case which demonstrates the defect.
 The test should *fail* before the change, and *pass* after the change.